picklu22/Artifact/README.md

-# Artifact is the repo to practise github action
+# Artifact is the repo to practise github action to download csv in github